vccw/vccw.github.io/index.md

 title: Home Page
 ---

 The <a href="vcf_2017.html">spring 2017 Violet Crown Festival</a> will be Saturday, May 6th.

-Applications for the festival are now open.
-See our <a href="vcf_apply.html">artist application page for details.</a>
+Check out our page for details on activities and artists.

 <a href="vcf_apply.html"><img src="img/DominoIsComing.jpg" class="img-responsive img-rounded"></a>